vizdata-f21/project-1-ctrl_alt_elite/README.md

 providing the information you are asking about.
 The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.

+For our 1st visualization, we wanted to understand what the most popular locations at the time of tweets were for the \#DuBoisChallenge.
+To do so, we first cleaned the `location` column to ensure that we only had valid locations.
+For a few cases, we had to manually either drop the data point or rename them appropriately.
+After this, we added the corresponding state/international country for each data point in the `location` column.
+We then ranked the top 10 states/international countries (excluding NA’s) based on the number of total acuumulated in that location.
+To visualize this, we decided to utilize a bar plot since it is easy to visualize the number of tweets from locations in descending order.
+We also decided to fill the bars based on if they were in the US or not, which allows users to distinguish the different types of locations.
+We also decided to state the percentages on top of each bar plot to make it more intuitive and accessible.

+For our 2nd visualization, we wanted to physically map out the trends in terms of the home locations of the twitter users.
+Based on the results of our 1st visualization, we wanted to specifically look into the locations that seemed to be the most active in terms tweeting with the
+\#DuBoisChallenge.
+Since we had `lat` and `long`, we wanted to visualize these points on a map, so that we could have more precise home locations of the twitter users and readers can better spatially understand participation across the world.
+We also wanted to understand the sharing of tweets, and therefore, we sized each point on the map based on `retweet_count`.

 ### Analysis